Project Overview

 Community Design Charette

-This October, the City hosted a "design charrette," which is a fancy way of saying that the community got together to come up with ideas for the project.
+In October 2024, the City hosted a "design charrette," which is a fancy way of saying that the community got together to come up with ideas for the project.
 Throughout 4 days, the community attended site tours, presentations, and workshops aimed at gleaning feedback about the challenge and opportunities in the project area.

 To see photos and feedback from the event, check out the Community Design Charrette Report!